Mamadou Tounkara (footballer, born 1996): Lazio

 After his Barcelona contract expired, Serie A club Lazio signed Tounkara to a three-year deal in August 2012.
 In Rome, he joined his former Barcelona teammate Keita Baldé.
 Tounkara spent his first two seasons with the club playing in the Primavera youth team, first under Alberto Bollini and later under Simone Inzaghi.
 As a promising player, he was also selected to join the senior squad at pre-season camp in Auronzo di Cadore.

 Having been training with the first team, Tounkara made his Serie A debut in the final match of the 2013–14 season, which Lazio won 1–0 at the Stadio Olimpico against Bologna.
 Tounkara came off the bench to replace Miroslav Klose in the 81st minute of the game.

 Crotone (loan)

 In July 2015, Mamadou Tounkara was transferred to Crotone on loan.
 The deal included a buy-out option for Crotone, while Lazio have a buy-back option.

 Salernitana (loan)

 On 1 February 2016, Tounkara joined Salernitana on loan until the end of the season.

 Flamurtari (loan)

 On 30 January 2017, Tounkara joined Flamurtari on loan until the end of the season.

 Schaffhausen (loan)

 On 3 July 2018, Tounkara joined Schaffhausen on loan.

 Zemplín Michalovce (loan)

 On 1 February 2019, he joined Zemplín Michalovce on loan.

 Viterbese

 On 11 August 2019, he transferred to Serie C club Viterbese and signed a 2-year contract.

 Cittadella

 On 14 July 2021, he joined Serie B side Cittadella.

 Avellino

 On 19 January 2023, he transferred to Serie C club Avellino on loan with an obligation to buy.
+After the obligation to buy was triggered, Tounkara's contract with Avellino was terminated by mutual consent on 28 July 2023.